-On Maui, the major beach resorts are on West and South Maui where you’ll beautiful beaches almost anywhere you look.
+On Maui, the major beach resorts are on West and South Maui where beautiful beaches almost anywhere you look.
 In those resort areas, you’ll find a range of accommodations from budget hotels and condos to 5-star hotels.
-To get an idea of how the two major resort areas compare, use this Maui virtual tour article to help you select the region you want to visit and where to stay.

-Maui isn’t quite as rainy as Kauai, but during the winter months (November through March), the island is blessed with a bit more rain and rainbows.
-Be sure and read my article, Where to Stay on Maui for the Best Weather, South Maui is a better bet for more sun-filled days.
+During the winter months of December through March, the island is blessed with a bit more rain and rainbows.
+As we describe in this article, Where to Stay on Maui for the Best Weather, South Maui is a better bet for more sun-filled days.

 Maui’s road to Hana, that hugs the East Maui coastline, is one of Hawaii’s most scenic drives.
 You can drive this road beyond Hana and back from the West and South Maui resorts in a day.
-Ideally, this drive is best enjoyed if you can take it at a slow pace so that you can stop off at more points, take short hikes to waterfalls, etc. So, if your vacation time and budget allows, plan to stay a night or two in Hana.
+Ideally, this drive and its scenic diversions are best enjoyed if you can take it at a slow pace so that you can stop off at more points, take short hikes to waterfalls, etc. So, if your vacation time and budget allows, plan to stay a night or two in Hana.
 There is only one hotel in Hana, Traavasa Hana, but you can find vacation rentals and B&Bs in the Hana area as well.